Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Final results from the chiral-continuum-finite-volume fits

 \subsection{The CCFV extrapolation for \texorpdfstring{$g_{A,S,T}^{u-d}$}{g(A,S,T)(u-d)}}

 The leading order CCFV fit ansatz used for all three isovector charges is

-Results from these CCFV and CC ($c_4$ set to zero) fits to $g_{A,S,T}^{u-d}$ are summarized in Table~\ref{tab:gASTfinal} and the CCFV fits are shown in Figs.~\ref{fig:CCFVgA},~\ref{fig:CCFVgS} and~\ref{fig:CCFVgT} in appendix~\ref{sec:appendixCCFV}.
+Results from these CCFV and CC ($c_4$ set to zero) fits to $g_{A,S,T}^{u-d}$ are summarized in Table~\ref{tab:gASTfinal} and the CCFV fits are shown in Figs.~\ref{fig:CCFVgA},~\ref{fig:CCFVgS} and~\ref{fig:CCFVgT} in Appendix~\ref{sec:appendixCCFV}.
 Overall, these data indicate possible finite-volume corrections in $g_{A}^{u-d}$, but no significant effect is observed in $g_{S}^{u-d}$ or $g_{T}^{u-d}$.
+Below, just before Eq.~\eqref{eq:finalcharges}, we also discuss the change in results (i) on assuming that the discretization errors begin at $O(a^2)$, i.e., replacing the term $c_2 a$ by $c_2 a^2$, and (ii) without any discretization error term.

+All averages presented in this section are averages weighted by the inverse square of the errors.
+In most cases the $\chi^2$ of the different fits whose results we average are very similar, so the averages constructed using AIC weights are also the same.
+Furthermore, both of these are also consistent with unweighted averages.
+We caution the reader that, for brevity, we use the term average to denote averages weighted by the inverse square of the errors.

-We note a number of systematic shifts of $O(0.03)$ in results summarized in Table~\ref{tab:gASTfinal}, which while smaller than the individual total analysis errors in most cases, need to be addressed.
+We note a number of systematic shifts of $O(0.03)$ in results summarized in Table~\ref{tab:gASTfinal}, which, while smaller than the individual total analysis errors in most cases, need to be addressed.
 These are (i) between the two renormalization methods ${\rm Z}_1$ and ${\rm Z}_2$, (ii) between the CC and CCFV fits and (iii) the variation between the various strategies.

-The two methods of renormalization are equally well motivated.
-Since the total analysis errors in Table~\ref{tab:gASTfinal} are roughly the same with the two methods, we choose to average the two values and assign an additional systematic uncertainty of $0.02$ for all three charges.
+The two methods of renormalization, ${\rm Z}_1$ and ${\rm Z}_2$, are equally well motivated, however, as discussed in Sec.~\ref{sec:gV}, and the errors in the renormalization constants are better controlled with ${\rm Z}_1$ for $g_S$ and with ${\rm Z}_2 $ for $g_A$ and $g_T$.
+We, therefore average the $g_S$ values obtained with ${\rm Z}_1$, given in Table~\ref{tab:gASTfinal} and specified below, and $g_A$ and $g_T$ with ${\rm Z}_2$.
+To account for the difference in results obtained using ${\rm Z}_1$ versus ${\rm Z}_2$, we assign an additional systematic uncertainty for all three charges.

 Second, comparing the CCFV and CC estimates, there is a notable difference only in $g_{A}^{u-d}$, which we discuss below.
 For $g_{S}^{u-d}$ and $g_{T}^{u-d}$, the CCFV fits have slightly larger errors but in most cases the reduction in $\chi^2$ is not sufficient to warrant including the finite volume correction term by the Akaike criteria.
 As they are consistent, we present the average of the CC and CCFV results.